affinidi/eventi-workshop/docs/iota-framework-verification.md

 ## Introduction

-We will use the same [Next.js](https://nextjs.org/) app which we worked on in modules 1 & module 2 and enable the Affinidi Iota framework in the `iota` page with the `nextjs` Framework.
+We will use the same `Eventi App` which we worked on in modules 1 & module 2 and enable the Affinidi Iota framework for ticket verification.
 It implements workflows that ensure users have full control over their data, emphasizing secure and transparent data-sharing practices using OID4VP & PEX.

 ## Architecture